 Core tip: The etiology of Achenbach’s syndrome is not clearly known.
-This disease is often seen on the volar surface of hand fingers.
+This disease is often seen on the volar surface of fingers.
 Blue-colored finger and sudden onset pain are the most common symptoms.
 No morbidity and mortality have been reported in this syndrome.
 However, there is little awareness of the disease.
 This study showed that this syndrome is most commonly seen in the index finger of middle-aged female patients.
-Further studies are needed to explain the Achenbach’s syndrome pathogenesis and to define a diagnostic and therapeutic algorithm.
+Further studies are needed to explain Achenbach’s syndrome pathogenesis and to define a diagnostic and therapeutic algorithm.

 Ada F, Kasimzade F. Analysis of twenty-four patients with Achenbach's syndrome.
 World J Clin Cases 2019; In press